 South St. Paul is a medium-sized city located in the state of Minnesota.
 With a population of 20,405 people and six constituent neighborhoods, South St. Paul is the 54th largest community in Minnesota.

-The citizens of South St. Paul are slightly better educated than the national average of 21.84% for all cities and towns, with 23.08% of adults in South St. Paul having a bachelor's degree or advanced degree.
+The education level of South St. Paul citizens is a little higher than the average for US cities and towns: 24.04% of adults in South St. Paul have at least a bachelor's degree.

 The most common language spoken in South St. Paul is English.
 Other important languages spoken here include Spanish and African languages.